 I am a writer and curator engaged with all things orderly and disorderly in the natural world.

-I am currently working on a four book series for young readers about the surprising supertalents of humpy-dumpy animals.
+I am currently working on a four-book Superpower Field Guide series for young readers about the surprising supertalents of humpy-dumpy animals.
 The series is illustrated by the award-winning Nicholas John Frith and published by Houghton Mifflin Harcourt.
-Look for the first book December 2018!
+Beavers are first up -- look for it December 2018!

 I have written two books for grown-ups -- one about taxidermy, one about beavers -- that explore the ways humans make sense of the natural world.